enesyugan/DECM/README.md

 # DECM Dataset

-This repository contains data related to the Paper DECM.
+This repository contains data related to the Paper: **DECM: Evaluating Bilingual ASR Performance on a Code-switching/mixing Benchmark**

 ## About the Dataset